gregoryguillou/terraform-api/README.md

-# Terraform-Deck
+# Terraform-deck

-`Terraform-Deck` relies on containers to manage a set of terraform projects and workspaces.
+`Terraform-deck` relies on containers to manage a set of terraform projects and workspaces.
 Access it securely from a Command Line Interface or via the REST API, and: